MohakGogia/Pie-Shopping-App/README.md

 # Shopping-App
-A shopping application made ASP .NET Core
+A shopping application made in ASP .NET Core